 The scenery and features that make up the battlefield are terrain.
 Terrain serves more of a purpose than simply being aesthetically pleasing-the terrain over which armies fight can have as dramatic an impact on the course of battle as the abilities of the armies themselves.
 Players should always discuss terrain before the game starts.
 There are three types of terrain: scatter terrain, area terrain, and obstacle terrain.

 SCATTER TERRAIN

 Scatter terrain represents small terrain features such as crates, planters, or lamp posts.
+It is up to the players to determine the height, special rules, and the type of cover that scatter terrain provides.

 BARRICADES